ocdladefense/devenv/README.md

 ### Installation - Guest/Host
-Vagrant and the <vagrant up> command will install a guest machine on your local computer (the host machine.)
-Guest and host machines communicate through one or more shared folders - typically /vagrant folder or any additional shared folders specified in the Vagrantfile.
+Vagrant and the <code>vagrant up</code> command will install a guest machine on your local computer (the host machine.)
+Guest and host machines communicate through one or more shared folders - typically <code>/vagrant</code> folder or any additional shared folders specified in the Vagrantfile.

 ### Installation - Apache